bdcht/amoco/doc/quickstart.rst

    0x8048397           '68fd840408'    push        #main
    0x804839c           'e8cfffffff'    call        *0x8048370

-Note that when a block is constructed from a mapped binary program instance, instructions operands will possibly be represented as a symbol (provided by the program's symbol table) or an absolute virtual address for branching instructions.
+Note that when a :class:`block <code.block>` is constructed from a mapped binary program instance, instructions operands will possibly be represented as a symbol (provided by the program's symbol table) or an absolute virtual address for branching instructions.

 Symbolic representations of blocks
 ==================================

-A block object provides instructions of the program located at some address in memory, but also allows to get a symbolic functional representation of what this sequence of instructions is doing::
+A :class:`block <code.block>` object provides instructions of the program located at some address in memory, but also allows to get a symbolic functional representation of what this sequence of instructions is doing::